The Crucifixion, c. 1520

 National Gallery of Canada (no. 6190)

-Jesus is dead.
+NEW - Jesus is dead.
 His mother Mary, John (his beloved disciple) and Mary Magdalene mourn him.
 Their sorrow is expressed physically: Mary turns inwards, John gazes up and outwards; the Magdalene, embracing the cross, is lost in grief.
 The scene elicits our compassion: we imagine and can share their differing reactions.
 The small scale encourages us to look closely, and secondary details amplify the story: soldiers ride into the distance as Christ's followers approach with a ladder to take his body for burial.
 Past the city of Jerusalem, a vista opens up to far mountains - the vast scale of the world itself brought within the small scope of the picture.

 More from Quinten MassysThe Lamentation